Professional gardeners use tricks of the trade to manage properties efficiently. Photo by Nick Yates.

 Know Your Weeds

-Annual weeds last only one year and biennial weeds last two years.
-So, instead of pulling them, stop them from going to seed and disrupt their life cycle.
+To illustrate the importance of weed identification, consider the difference between different types of weeds.
+Annual weeds last one year and biennial weeds last two, so, don’t treat them like perennial weeds.
+Instead of pulling them, stop them from going to seed to disrupt their life cycle and keep them from coming back.
 An example is garlic mustard (Alliaria petiolata).
 Line-trim the flowering tops off this biennial and in a few years, you will see far less of them in your garden.
 No hand weeding necessary!

 Another trick is to tackle one weed species at a time.
-Once you disrupt a plant’s lifecycle you can manage large areas with little effort.
+For moderate populations you may be able to get control in a season or two.
+Once you disrupt a plant’s lifecycle you can then manage large areas with little effort.

-Remember that there is most certainly a seed bank in the soil which may take several years to deplete.
+Finally, there is most certainly a seed bank in the soil which may take several years to deplete.
+Progress occurs over time.
 So use well-timed control methods as the most effective way to manage weeds on your property.

 Compost on the Spot

-Did you know that garden waste is just compost in the making?
-Hide garden debris in beds and it will break down into nutrient-rich soil.
-Pull weeds and drop them where they are or toss them behind some shrubs where they are out of sight.
+Did you know that garden debris is just compost in the making?
+Avoid hauling it away by pulling weeds and dropping them under nearby plants or tossing them behind some shrubs where they are out of sight.
+They will break down into nutrient-rich soil.
 Just get them before they go to seed or remove the seed heads so they don’t re-seed in the beds.

 Plant Densely

 Nature abhors a vacuum, so think like Mother Nature!
 Plant shrubs and perennials close together to out-compete unwanted weeds.
-Use colonizing shrubs like Itea virginica, Rhus species or Cornus sericea and underplant with perennials like Packera or sea oats.
+Use colonizing shrubs like Virgina Sweetspire (Itea virginica), Sumac (Rhus sp.) or Red-twig Dogwood (Cornus sericea) and underplant with perennials like Golden Groundsel (Packera aurea) or Northern Sea Oats (Chasmanthium latifolium).
 Then let nature do the rest.
 Try to fill different vertical layers, especially the ground layer so weeds won’t have a chance to get established.

 Set priorities

 When you are short on time, focus on high visibility areas.
-Weeding and pruning the edges is the lowest-effort, highest-impact way to make a garden look cared for.
+Weeding and pruning the edges of beds and walks is the lowest-effort, highest-impact way to make a garden look cared for.

 Use Free Mulch

 Fallen leaves are garden heroes, providing essential habitat and food for native insects and other wildlife.
 They also break down to add nutrients to your garden and improve soil structure.
-So, leave the leaves in your garden beds!
-For large amounts of leaves off your lawn, simply turn them into mulch with a lawnmower.
+So, leave the leaves in your garden beds as nature’s mulch!
+For managing large amounts of leaves on your lawn, simply turn them into mulch with a lawnmower.

-During spring perennial cutbacks, chop last year’s dry foliage into six inch legths and leave it in the bed.
-Applying hardwood mulch every year is expensive, time consuming, and wasteful, so just skip it!
+During spring cleanup, chop last year’s dry perennials into six inch lengths and leave it in the bed instead of adding mulch.
+Paying for and applying hardwood mulch every year is expensive, time consuming, and wasteful, so just skip it!

 Skip mowing